 - Be a professional with at least two to three years relevant work experience.
 For most of KIT’s courses the criteria are as follows: – Minimum of 2 to 3 year of relevant work experience (in low- and middle-income countries) – Minimum Bachelor in medicine, other academic education related to healthcare (nursing, health sciences, social sciences with focus on health care).

 - Preferably have a proven commitment for the public case (for example, work in remote rural areas or for disadvantaged populations).

 - Endorse the objectives and aims of the KIT Scholarship Fund and the donors.
 This means the candidate MUST return to his/her country of origin and contribute to improving the health situation with the knowledge and skills acquired during the Masters programme.

 - Be a national of, and working and living in a low income country at the time of application.

-- Have been unconditionally admitted to a KIT for the course or program for which the candidate applies for a KIT Scholarship Fund scholarship.
+- Have academic admission to the KIT masters programme for which the candidate applies for a KIT Scholarship Fund scholarship.
 This means that the candidate must have met all the academic and administrative requirements set by KIT.